Fractal and Regular Geometry of Deep Neural Networks: Main results

 \subsection{The Kac-Rice class}

-In this subsection we study the case where the random neural networks are regular enough to exhibit standard, integer-valued Hausdorff dimension of the boundary volumes (namely $\dH(A_u) = d-1$).
-On the other hand, the expected values of these volumes depend heavily on the depth of the networks, as illustrated by~\Cref{th1}.
+In this subsection, we study the case where the random neural network is regular enough to exhibit standard, integer-valued Hausdorff dimension of the boundary volumes (namely $\dH(T_L^{-1}(u)) = d-1$).
+On the other hand, the expected values of these volumes depend heavily on the depth of the network, as illustrated by~\Cref{th1}.

 \begin{theorem} Let $\sigma$ be an activation function in the Kac-Rice class.
 For any $L$, let $T_L$ be a random neural network with activation $\sigma$ and depth $L$.
 Then